 One of the greatest joys of teaching at St. Paul, unlike public schools, is that I get the opportunity to talk about Jesus and what he did for us every day in the classroom, gym and playground setting.
 Along with the regular academic curriculum, knowing that Jesus died on the cross for our sins will be the most important thing that you will learn at St. Paul Lutheran.
 I look forward everyday coming to school knowing that Jesus is always welcomed in our classrooms.

-Mrs. Bartel is a graduate of Concordia University – Mequon with a degree in Elementary Education and a minor in Math.
-She has been with St. Paul since June of 2000.
+Mrs. Bartel was called to St. Paul in 2000.
+She is a graduate of Concordia University – Mequon with a degree in Elementary Education and a minor in Math.
+She has also taught at St. John's Lutheran School in Berlin and St. Paul's Lutheran School in Manawa.
+She currently teaches 4th grade and 7th grade math.

 Mrs. Pieper is a graduate of Concordia University, NE and holds degrees in Elementary Education and Director of Christian Education, as well as a minor in Theology and Music.
 She has been with St. Paul since 2000 and is currently the 3rd grade teacher.